BrianMorse12604/cse15l-lab-reports/CSE15L Lab3/lab-report-3.md

 ```

 * This is a very similar option as seen from the recursive section of this report, but instead of receiving just the file with `-l`, we instead get the text along with the line number and location with `-n`.
-* Right after the file path is provided and before the text is actually displayed, the result shows that the term "Lucayans" shows up at lines 6 and 7.
+* Right after the file path is provided and before the text is actually displayed, the result shows that the term "Lucayans" shows up at lines 6 and 7 in `Bahamas-History.txt`.
 * This makes it easy to directly access where to find the information outside of having to do the search every time.

 ```